cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #pagebreak()
 == Iteration 5
-// TODO: before unload
 In Iteration 5, I will be focusing on the visualisation of the network propagation and the mining processes.
 This is because in Iteration 4, I have successfully created a GUI for my blockchain simulator.
 However, the mining and network propagation processes has not been developed and visualised.
 Therefore, in this iteration, I will animate these two processes to help my stakeholders understand how blockchain works in a more intuitive way.\

-To consider the mining process, I will also be thinking about the difficulty of the network.
-This is because to
 === Goal
 Iteration 5 has two simple goals:
 - Visualising the mining process